-64. As seen above, in many countries some "technicality" is required, explicitly or implicitly, for a claimed subject matter to be patentable.
-Some countries explicitly incorporate some technicality into the definition of "invention," and others add this requirement by limiting the scope of patentable invention.
+- 64. As seen above, in many countries some "technicality"122 is required, explicitly or implicitly, for a claimed subject matter to be patentable.
+Some countries explicitly incorporate some technicality into the definition of "invention,"123 and others add this requirement by limiting the scope of patentable invention.
 Others treat it as a presumed (or implicit) requirement without explicit statutory reference.
-Under all these laws, a software-related invention can be patentable as long as it is determined to have technical character.

-65. On the other hand, some countries do not have a technicality requirement.
-The scope of protection seems to be broader under this type of jurisdiction than others that require technicality in order for an invention to be patentable.

-66. Finally, in some jurisdictions, the form of a claim plays a prominent role.
-For example, in the United States of America, a computer program, per se, is not patentable, and product and method claims are assessed differently.
-In the Republic of Korea, a computer program itself is not a statutory invention whereas other forms of claims are patentable.
-In India and China, a product claim and a method claim may be appropriate subject matter for software-related invention, but a claim to a computer program itself or a computer readable medium carrying a computer program is not patentable..
-MOPOP (the Canadian guidelines), also provides detailed guidance for drafting claims on software-related inventions on a category by category basis.

-67. In contrast, some countries rather focus on the substantial content of a claimed subject matter.
+Under all these laws, a software-related invention can be patentable as long as it is determined to have technical character. - 65.
+On the other hand, some countries do not have a technicality requirement.126 The scope of patentable subject matter seems to be broader under this type of jurisdiction than others that require technicality in order for an invention to be patentable. - 66.
+Finally, in some jurisdictions, the form of a claim plays a prominent role.
+For example, in the United States of America, a computer program, per se, is not patentable, 127 and product and method claims are assessed differently.
+128 In the Republic of Korea, a computer program itself is not a statutory invention whereas other forms of claims are patentable.
+129 In India and China, a product claim and a method claim may be appropriate subject matter for software-related invention, but a claim to a computer program itself or a computer readable medium carrying a computer program is not patentable.
+130. MOPOP (the Canadian guidelines), also provides detailed guidance for drafting claims on software-related inventions on a category by category basis.
+131 - 67.
+In contrast, some countries rather focus on the substantial content of a claimed subject matter.
 For example, under EPO practice, a claimed subject matter should be evaluated as a whole irrespective of the form of the claim and a claim of any form may be patentable as long as it has technical character.
 Similarly, in the United Kingdom, the form of the claim does not matter and a computer program itself is patentable if it provides some technical contribution.
+The contribution of the claim does not contribution.